 Thank You for choosing my parent-in-laws for me and Your perfect plans for us all.

 I repent of the times I have submitted to family pressure to place human relationships above my relationship with You.
-The only relationship I have for eternity is my sonship with You, oh Father in Heaven.
+The only relationship I have for certainly for all eternity is with You, oh Father in Heaven.

 Matthew 22:30 ESV For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.